cbrnr/python-intro-short/04-Functions/04-Functions.md

 2. In the next line, we call the function `print("Hello")`.
 This function is a built-in function, so we don't know which code gets executed when we call this function (it is defined somewhere else outside our script).
 3. Python registers our `test` function in the next line, taking note that this function requires two arguments `x` and `y` when called.
 4. Now all of the lines in the function body are skipped, and Python calls `print("World")`.
-5. Next, we run our `test` function with arguments `5` and `6`, so Python jumps to the function header and assigns concrete values `x=5` and `y=6` to both parameters.
+5. Next, Python calls the `test` function with arguments `5` and `6`, so it jumps to the function header and assigns concrete values `x=5` and `y=6` to both parameters.
-6. Python is now running the code in the function body.
+6. Python will now run the code in the function body.
 First, it computes `x + 2` and re-assigns the name `x` to this result (so `x` is now `7`).
-7. Simlarly, Python decreases the value of `y` by `3`, so `y` is now `3`.
+7. Similarly, Python decreases the value of `y` by `3`, so `y` is now `3`.
-8. The function returns `x * y`, which equals `7 * 3` or `21`.
+8. The function returns the product `x * y`, which equals `7 * 3` or `21`.
-9. Python is now back in the function call line and assigns the name `z` to the return value of the function, so `z` is now `21`.
+9. Python is now back in the function call line and assigns the name `z` to the return value of the function, so `z` gets the value `21`.
-10. Finally, we call the function `print(z)`, which prints `21` to the screen.
+10. Finally, Python calls the function `print(z)`, which prints `21` to the screen.
 11. Python has reached the end of the script, so we're done.

-You can run this example script interactively on [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit) &ndash; just paste the code and click on "Visualize Execution" to get a graphical step-by-step representation of what Python is doing behind the scenes.
+You can run this example script interactively on [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit) &ndash; copy and paste the code and click on "Visualize Execution" to get a graphical step-by-step representation of what Python is doing behind the scenes.

-In this example, the names `x` and `y` are only defined in the function body.
+In this example, the arguments (names) `x` and `y` are only defined in the function body.
 That is, we cannot use their values outside the function.
 If we do (for instance with `print(x)` in the last line of the script), Python will throw an error informing us that the name `x` is not defined.

 Therefore, a function body is a local scope which cannot be accessed from outside the function (the global scope).